AthiNaganathan/Hashi/README.md

 ./stride your_protein.pdb
 ```

-And saving the output to a text file as `struct.txt`.
+And save the output to a text file as `struct.txt`.

 ## Usage